sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 ## Cross-Origin Requests: Wikipedia example  {#cors}

-You just learned how to make `XMLHttpRequests` using the Dart `BrowserClient` service.
+The most common approach to server communication is by making `XMLHttpRequests` using the Dart `BrowserClient` service.
-This is the most common approach to server communication, but it doesn't work in all scenarios.
+However, it does not work in all scenarios.

 For security reasons, web browsers block `XHR` calls to a remote server whose origin is different from the origin of the web page.
 The *origin* is the combination of URI scheme, hostname, and port number.
 This is called the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).

 <div class="l-sub-section" markdown="1">
-  Modern browsers do allow `XHR` requests to servers from a different origin if the server supports the [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) protocol.
+  Modern browsers allow `XHR` requests to servers from a different origin if the server supports the [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) protocol.
-  If the server requires user credentials, enable them in the [request headers](#headers).
+  You can enable the user credentials in the [request headers](#headers).
 </div>

 Some servers do not support CORS but do support an older, read-only alternative called [JSONP](https://en.wikipedia.org/wiki/JSONP).
-Wikipedia is one such server.
+Wikipedia is an example of this server.

 <div class="l-sub-section" markdown="1">

-  This [Stack Overflow answer](http://stackoverflow.com/questions/2067472/what-is-jsonp-all-about/2067584#2067584) covers many details of JSONP.
+For more information about JSONP, see  [Stack Overflow answer](http://stackoverflow.com/questions/2067472/what-is-jsonp-all-about/2067584#2067584).
 </div>

 ### Search Wikipedia

-Here is a simple search that shows suggestions from Wikipedia as the user types in a text box:
+The following simple search shows suggestions from Wikipedia as the user types in a text box:

 <img class="image-display" src="{% asset_path 'ng/devguide/server-communication/wiki-1.gif' %}" alt="Wikipedia search app (v.1)" width="282">